• Skip to primary navigation

 • Bake.
 Pour the batter in the prepared pan and bake in the preheated 350°F oven until the top is golden brown, and beginning to crack, about 1 hour.

 • Cool.
 Let the bread cool in the pan for about 15 minutes.
-Use a dull knife to go around the edges of the bread to ensure it's loose, and then invert bread onto a cooling rack.
+If you oiled the pan, use a dull knife to go around the edges of the bread to ensure it's loose, and then invert bread onto a cooling rack.
 Gently turn it over and continue to cool for about 15 more minutes before serving.
+If you used parchment, you can likely lift it out of the pan with it to place it on a cooling rack.

 Have you tried this recipe?I'd love to see it on Instagram!
 Tag me at @cookingontheweekends or leave a comment & rating below.